Elvanse Adult 50mg Hard Capsules

 4.1 Therapeutic indications

-Elvanse Adult is indicated as part of a comprehensive treatment programme for attention deficit/hyperactivity disorder (ADHD) in adults.
+Elvanse Adult is indicated as part of a comprehensive treatment programme for attention deficit/hyperactivity disorder (ADHD) in adults with pre-existing symptoms of ADHD in childhood.

 The specific aetiology of this syndrome is unknown, and there is no single diagnostic test.
 Adequate diagnosis requires the use of medical and specialised psychological, educational, and social resources.

-A comprehensive treatment programme typically includes psychological, educational, behavioural, occupational and social measures as well as pharmacotherapy and is aimed at stabilising the adult patient with a behavioural syndrome characterised by symptoms which may include chronic history of short attention span, distractibility, impulsivity and hyperactivity.
+A comprehensive treatment programme typically includes psychological, educational, behavioural, occupational and social measures as well as pharmacotherapy, as appropriate, and is aimed at stabilising the adult patient with a behavioural syndrome characterised by symptoms which may include chronic history of short attention span, distractibility, emotional lability, impulsivity, moderate to severe hyperactivity, minor neurological signs and abnormal EEG.

 4.2 Posology and method of administration